Awesome Breweries and Cideries in Prince Edward County

 We were familiar with the Waupoos Premium Cider you see in the LCBO but didn’t know there were so many other varieties.
 Ultimately, the Pear Cider won our hearts that day.
 Also, it should be noted that Lisa drank most because Eric was driving.
 Safety first.

 We didn’t eat in the restaurant but we’ve heard good things.
 It also smelled really good when we visited.
 The outdoor patio space overlooks the water so just another reason to make a visit.
-You can learn more about The County Cider Company here.

 Related Articles